Insights·Company deep-dive

 Defense tech liquidity timeline

 Anduril's path to liquidity is longer than pure software companies.
-The company has not signaled an IPO timeline.
-Government revenue, while sticky, grows more slowly than consumer or enterprise SaaS, which typically delays the IPO window.
-Many Anduril employees model a 2028+ liquidity event.
+The company has not signaled an IPO timeline, though the $20B US Army contract (March 2026) and $2.2B revenue make it IPO-ready on fundamentals.
+Many Anduril employees model a 2027–2028 liquidity event.
 Employees with expiring options (10 years from grant) should track their expiration carefully.

 The defense tech multiplier

 Defense tech currently trades at 8–12× revenue for public comparables (L3Harris, Booz Allen), compared to 15–25× for high-growth AI software.
-Anduril's private valuation at $28B implies a premium to these multiples, reflecting its growth potential — but expect mean reversion to defense industry multiples as the company matures.
+Anduril's $61B private valuation at $2.2B revenue implies approximately 28× — a premium that reflects its AI-native platform potential and DoD tailwinds.